pokeclicker/pokeclicker-wiki/data/Quest Lines/overview_description.md

-Questlines are special kinds of Quests where the player follows a series of steps to unlock progress in the current Region, unlock certain mechanics or receive different rewards like Items and Pokémon.
-Some are activated at certain points of the game while others require the player to check a Bulletin Board.
+Quest Lines are a special type of Quest that requires the player to follow a series of steps to unlock progress in the current Region, unlock certain mechanics, or receive various rewards such as Items and Pokémon.
+Some quest lines are activated upon progressing to a certain point in the game, while others can be accepted at a Bulletin Board.

 ## Bulletin Boards
-Bulletin boards are places inside **starting towns** that can contain multiple questlines the player can accept.
+Bulletin boards are located in **starting towns** and offer optional quest lines that the player can choose to accept.
 Region | City | N° of possible quests
 ---: | :--- | :---
 **Kanto (Main)** | Pallet Town | 1